LeanKit/leankit-node-client/README.md

 * Create a folder in your node application's `node_modules` folder named `leankit-client` (e.g. `[project-name]/node_modules/leankit-client).
 * Copy all the files and folders in the `leankit-node-client` folder to the `leankit-client` folder created in the previous step.

-### Compiling leankit-client.js

-The LeanKit client for Node.js is written in CoffeeScript.
-To make changes, you'll need the CoffeeScript compiler.

-	npm install -g coffee-script

-Next, compile the LeanKit client module using:

-	coffee --compile leankit-client.coffee

 ### Running Tests

 * Set environment variables for the LeanKit account you wish to test with.